Last Updated on 29/11/2023 by Dochlaggie. Post first published on September 9, 2023.

 We have listed below some reasons why Pomeranians make good pets:

-- Intelligent: Pomeranians are incredibly intelligent and learn things very quickly.
+- Intelligent: Pomeranians are incredibly intelligent dogs and learn things very quickly.
 They require challenges and a lot of mental stimulation.

 - Loyal: The Pomeranians are very loyal to their owners.
 They even get stressed if they don’t see their owners for long periods.
 Poms are always ready to rescue their humans in difficult situations.